Nirlipt-05/Java-Concept/Servet.md

 Web applications donot need to be downloaded since they are accessed through a network.
 Users can access a Web application through a web browser such as Google Chrome, Mozilla Firefox or Safari.

-For a webapp to operate, it needs a Web server and a database.Web servers manage the requests that come from a client.A database can be used to store any needed information.
+e For a webapp to operate, it needs a Web server and a database.Web servers manage the requests that come from a client.A database can be used to store any needed information.

 #### 4. Hybrid and Native application=